Summary

 Exemptions

 Income paid to a non-Taiwanese national and borne by an offshore company is, if the stay in Taiwan is for less than 90 days in a tax year, not subject to Taiwanese contributions.
-Short term assignees and business visitors are therefore generally exempt from contributions.
+Short term assignees and business visitors, and their employers, are therefore generally exempt from contributions.

 Administration